-The following is a list of hotels in the East Peoria area for fans and families.
-Qualifying team hotel information will be included in the State Qualifiers Packet.
-If you would like more information concerning these hotels and/or any restaurants in the Peoria area, please contact the Peoria Area Convention and Visitors Bureau at 1-800-747-0302 or log on to www.enjoypeoria.org
+The following is a list of hotels in the East Peoria area.
+If you would like more information concerning these hotels and/or any restaurants in the East Peoria area, please refer to the Peoria Area Convention and visitors Bureau at 1-800-747-0302 or log onto www.Peoria.org.